Get started on making your climbing walls, cargo nets and playroom jungle gyms with these Genius DIY Climbing Spaces for Kids Indoor Play.

 Kids have an innate need to move their bodies in big ways.
 These gross motor activities are needed to help strengthen muscles, provide an outlet for energy, and help kids gain confidence in their abilities.

 An indoor climbing space in your home is a great way to provide all of the benefits of climbing in a safe environment.
-Not to mention how great it would be to have a space like this for kids on days when the weather is crummy.
+Not to mention how great it would be to have a space like this for a fun rainy day kids activity.
 It’s been so cold here lately that my kids have no interest in playing outside.
-Instead, they’re in here climbing the walls with their pent up energy.
-So, why not let them, literally, climb the walls!
+Instead, they’re in here climbing the walls with their pent-up energy.
+So, why not let them climb the walls?

 DIY Climbing Spaces for the Home